lecy/nonprofitdataproject/index.md

 <br>

+### Project Fundin

-The project received funding from two sources to develop the panel, launch the survey, and to begin developing the data-sharing platform:
+The project has received support to develop the panel, launch the survey, and to begin developing the data-sharing platform from two sources:

 * NSF Human Networks and Data Science Infrastructure Grant
 * The Generosity Commission, a project of the Giving Institute and Giving USA Foundation